CSCphilip/brilliantwear/README.md

 - [x] Design a good 404 page.
 - [x] Move parts of the backend (currently with Express) to Next.js backend.
 Perhaps add backend API key to keep the backend secure. **Edit**: all backend (Express) API endpoints have now been implemented in Next.js API, except the log in / authorization functionality.
 - [x] Log in functionality for admins to, for instance, upload new products.
 Implement a dashboard for admins. **Edit**: Now when logged in, an admin is able to look at the dashboard, see all of the users in the MongoDB, and add & edit & delete users.
 Furthermore, it is possible for admins to upload new products that is added to the MongoDB.
 There is currently no button to logout.
 - [ ] Database management.
 Improve the database for production ready use.
-For example: clothes in different sizes.
+The following are examples of things to consider and perform.
 Paging to not load all the products from database.
 Set password on MongoDB (and username).
 This will require to use a .env file or similar on AWS and connect to the database using password (change in code).
 Move to Docker.
+Regular backups of the database. **Edit**: MongoDB is now running on Docker with authorization turned on.
+This means that the backend express API server has been modified to use the MongoDB on Docker.
+The backend API server uses AWS SSM to fetch the password for the MongoDB authorization.
+All of the collections from the MongoDB on host has beed imported to the MongoDB on Docker.

 #### Second stage (fundamental functional parts of an online shop)